chadrc/simple-expression-language/Readme.md

 The dot operator can be thought of as taking the result of the left side and injecting it as the first parameter to the right side function

 ### External Expressions
-Expressions may also be referenced from other files.
+Expressions may also be referenced from other sources.

 Can reference files directly if entire file as a single expression.

+Following example uses external expressions in separate files, but external expressions may be resolved other ways depending on the runtime.

 filter.sel
 ```